|On this page|

 The collision velocity is applied to the fluid through the solvers at the collision surface.

 The following fields are used mainly to maintain FLIP particles for guiding simulations.
 These fields are connected to a Gas Seed Markers DOP.

 FLIP particles are seeded into the source surface.
 This is useful for allowing the fluid to flow out of a guiding simulation surface.

 FLIP particles are removed when they enter the sink surface.
 This is useful for removing unneeded particles that flow deep into a guiding simulation surface.

-When this tab is enabled, FLIP particles are only maintained near the fluid surface.
+When enabled, FLIP particles are only maintained near the fluid surface.
 The rest of the fluid is represented by volumes (e.g. surface or velocity).

 Removing particles deep inside the fluid reduces the memory footprint and can often improve the performance of the fluid simulation.

 Because the fluid is largely represented by volumes, Density by Attribute and Viscosity by Attribute are not supported.
 They must bound to a volumetric field using the Attribute/Field Pair parameters.